LcosmosS/S.T.A.R.-Model-for-Mathematical-and-Theoretical-Physics/Contributing.md

 All contributors will be acknowledged in the AUTHORS.md file and in relevant publications where appropriate.
 Significant theoretical or algorithmic contributions may warrant co-authorship on resulting papers.

 ### Questions?
+- Use GitHub Discussions for ideas, questions, or theoretical discussions.
-Feel free to open a Discussion or contact the maintainer.
+- or Feel free to contact the maintainer.
+- *For bugs or feature requests, open an Issue.*

 **Thank you for contributing to the advancement of mathematical and theoretical physics.**